- Open Access

 Additional file 1: Figure S1.
 Unsupervised hierarchical clustering based on the set of 615 differentially expressed genes in response to recurrent HCC patients and non-recurrent samples.
 The relative gene log 2 expression changes are expressed by a color gradient intensity scale, as shown in the upside.
 Green color indicates down-regulation, and red color indicates up-regulation of gene expression.
 Each row represents a separate sample and each column a single gene.
 (TIFF 1 MB)

-Additional file 2: The mRNA levels of cyclin B1, Sec62 and Birc3 in 6 HCC patients were analysed by RT-PCR.
+Additional file 2: Figure S2.
+The mRNA levels of cyclin B1, Sec62 and Birc3 in 6 HCC patients were analysed by RT-PCR.
 To validate the microarray analysis findings, we analyzed their mRNA expression using real-time PCR in 6 samples.
 The expression of cyclin B1, Sec62 and Birc3 in recurrence HCC Patients were significantly higher than non-reucrrence samples (p < 0.05).
 Cyclin B1 (left), Sec62 (median), and Birc3 (right). * compared with non-recurrence group.
 (TIFF 680 KB)

 Authors’ original submitted files for images